skysqlinc/skysql-docs/docs/Reference Guide/Instance Size Choices.md

 Instance size choices are specific to the cloud provider, topology, region, and hardware architecture.

 <aside>
-💡 the list below provides available sizes as of July 2024.
+💡 the list below provides available sizes as of Sept 2024.
 Likely to evolve over time.
 The SkySQL portal is the best place for accurate information.
 </aside>

 ### MariaDB Server